-Define your customer is the first rule in business.
+Defining your customer is the first rule in business.
 Yet few financial advisors ever take the time to develop a key target market.
-When asked, most investment advisors will say, “We work with wealthy families,” or “We serve high-net-worth clients.”
+When asked, many investment advisors will say, “We work with wealthy families,” or “We serve high-net-worth clients.”
 Unfortunately, it’s very difficult to target prospects based on how much money they have.
 That’s not the type of information one tends to broadcast to the world.

 - It makes it easier to find and connect with prospects.

 - You can tailor your marketing message to the specific needs of your target market.

 - You’ll be able to serve your clients better because many of them will have things in common.

 BONUS: Serving clients in a specific niche can generate more referrals.
 People in the tech industry know other techies, and alumni love to help their fellow alumni.